-- In December 2016, the FDA approved Spinraza® (also known as nusinersen) as the first targeted therapy for all types of SMA. - Spinraza® works by increasing the amount of SMN protein produced by SMN2 to achieve protein levels closer to what SMN1 would produce if functioning properly. - Spinraza® must be given every 4 months for life via a lumbar puncture (spinal tap) or an implanted intrathecal catheter.
+O In December 2016, the FDA approved Spinraza (nusinersen) as the first targeted therapy for all types of SMA.

+- Spinraza works by increasing the amount of SMN protein produced by SMN2 to achieve protein levels closer to what SMN1 would produce if functioning properly. - O Spinraza must be given every 4 months for life via a lumbar puncture (spinal tap) or an implanted intrathecal catheter.